reactplay/docs/README.md

 ## 🤩 How to contribute to this repo?

 You can contribute to this repo in several ways:
-1. Write documentation for the various parts of ReactPLay
+1. Write documentation for the various parts of ReactPlay
 2. Suggest changes to the existing docs
 3. Improve the documentation website